kellino/DiscreteEntropy.jl/paper/paper.md

 # Summary

-`DiscreteEntropy.jl` is Julia package to facilitate entropy estimation of discrete random variables.
+`DiscreteEntropy.jl` is a Julia package to facilitate entropy estimation of discrete random variables.
 The entropy of a random variable, `X`, is the average amount of surprise associated with the different outcomes of that variable.
 When `X` is known completely, calculating the entropy is easy.
 It is given by